kemdev/jobsuche-api-js/docs/jobsuche-api-js.fetchjobdetailsv3.md

 ## fetchJobDetailsV3() function

 Fetches job details (V3) based on the provided reference number.
 Note: No OAuth Access Token Required!
-Only Add 'X-Api-Key': 'jobboerse-jobsuche' to the header.
+Only Add 'X-Api-Key': 'jobboerse-jobsuche' to the headers.

 **Signature:**